Fundamental diagram of urban rail transit considering train-passenger interaction: Dynamic Model Based on Fundamental Diagram

 \subsection{Formulation}

-At time $t$, let $a(t)$ be the inflow of trains to the transit system, $a_p(t)$ be the inflow of passengers, $d(t)$ be the outflow of trains from the transit system, and $d_p(t)$ be the outflow of passengers.
-We set the initial time to be $0$, and therefore $t \geq 0$.
+Let $a(t)$ be the inflow of trains to the transit system, $a_p(t)$ be the inflow of passengers, $d(t)$ be the outflow of trains from the transit system, and $d_p(t)$ be the outflow of passengers, on time $t$ respectively.
+We set the initial time to be $0$.
 Let $A(t)$, $A_p(t)$, $D(t)$, and $D_p(t)$ be the cumulative values of $a(t)$, $a_p(t)$, $d(t)$, and $d_p(t)$, respectively (e.g., $A(t)=\int_0^t a(s) \dif s$).
 Let $T(t)$ be the travel time of a train that entered the system at time $t$, and let its initial value $T(0)$ be given by the free-flow travel time under $q=a(0)$ and $q_p=a_p(0)$.
 To simplify the formulation, the trip length of the passengers is assumed to be equal to that of the trains.\footnotemark{}

 This means that $T(\cdot)$ is the travel time of both the trains and the passengers.
-These functions can be interpreted as follows: \begin{description}[noitemsep] \item[\rm $a(t)$:] trains' departure rate from their origin station at time $t$. \item[\rm $a_p(t)$:] passengers' arrival rate at the platform of their origin station at time $t$. \item[\rm $d(t)$:] trains' arrival rate at their final destination station at time $t$. \item[\rm $d_p(t)$:] passengers' arrival rate at their destination station at time $t$. \item[\rm $T(t)$:] travel time of a train and passengers from origin (departs at time $t$) to destination.
-Note that the arrival time at the destination is $t+T(t)$. \end{description} Therefore, in reality, $a(\cdot)$ and $a_p(\cdot)$ will be determined by the transit operation plan and passenger departure time choice, respectively. $d(\cdot)$, $d_p(\cdot)$, and $T(\cdot)$ are endogenously determined through the operational dynamics.
+These functions are interpreted as follows: \begin{itemize} \item \rm $a(t)$: trains' departure rate from their origin station at time $t$. \item \rm $a_p(t)$: passengers' arrival rate at the platform of their origin station at time $t$. \item \rm $d(t)$: trains' arrival rate at their final destination station at time $t$. \item \rm $d_p(t)$: passengers' arrival rate at their destination station at time $t$. \item \rm $T(t)$: travel time of a train and passengers from origin (departs at time $t$) to destination.
+Note that the arrival time at the destination is $t+T(t)$. \end{itemize} Therefore, in reality, $a(\cdot)$ and $a_p(\cdot)$ will be determined by the transit operation plan and passenger departure time choice, respectively.
+Then, $d(\cdot)$, $d_p(\cdot)$, and $T(\cdot)$ are endogenously determined through the operational dynamics.

 In accordance with exit-flow modeling, the train traffic is modeled as follows.
 First, the exit flow $d(t)$ is assumed to be

 where the FD function $Q(\cdot)$ is considered to be an exit-flow function.\footnotemark{}